ACTCollaboration/bplike/README.md

 This is a version of Erminia's multi-frequency likelihood for the ACT DR4 release, but with the following changes:
-- includes (optional) scale-dependent bandpass corrections
+- includes (optional) scale-dependent bandpass corrections,
-- it is re-written in Python
+- it is re-written in Python,
-- it interfaces with Cobaya (use the `devel` branch)
+- It interfaces with `cobaya <https://github.com/CobayaSampler/cobaya>`_.

 It reproduces Erminia's results when run without the bandpass corrections.